dmpop/ravenna/README.md

 Ravenna is a configurable landing page.
 It acts as a simple dashboard that display the following information:

-- basic system info (CPU load and RAM)
+- basic system info (Processor temperature or uptime, RAM, storage)
-- Bing's photo of the day
+- Random photo
 - current location (on Android and iOS the link opens in the default map app)
-- 7-day weather forecast
-  - temperature
-  - conditions
-  - wind speed
-  - sunrise and sunset
+- sunrise and sunset info
 - links
 - RSS feeds
 - notes